raffaelj/cockpit_UniqueSlugs/README.md

-The builtin option to sluggify text fields via options `{"slug": true}` in the backend uses Javascript and leads to different results ("ä" becomes "a" instead of "ae").
-If you want unique slugs, that option is not necessary anymore..
+The builtin option to sluggify text fields via options `{"slug": true}` in the backend uses Javascript and leads to different results ("ä" becomes "a" instead of "ae"). **If you want unique slugs, that option is not necessary anymore.**

-The code for this addon is inspired by a [gist from fabianmu](https://gist.github.com/fabianmu/5f73a6c2303e08add4e00dc2e548ef2d)
+The code for this addon is inspired by a [gist from fabianmu](https://gist.github.com/fabianmu/5f73a6c2303e08add4e00dc2e548ef2d).

 Thanks to [fabianmu](https://github.com/fabianmu) and [aheinze](https://github.com/aheinze)